Gun Alley Murder: Murder

-Tirtschke's task that day had been to go from her grandmother's house in Jolimont to the butchers Bennet and Woolcock Pty.
+Tirtschke's task that day had been to go from her grandmother's house in Jolimont to the butcher's Bennet and Woolcock Pty.
 Ltd. on Swanston Street, collect a parcel of meat, drop it at an aunt's Collins Street home and return to Jolimont.

 It was uncharacteristic for Tirtschke to take so long on her errands.
 A witness said he saw a man following Tirtschke.
 Reliable witnesses who had nothing to lose or gain by telling police what they knew said Tirtschke was dawdling, apprehensive and obviously afraid.

-Just a few metres away from the Australian Wine Saloon in the Eastern Arcade, between Bourke and Little Collins Streets, where Alfred Place runs off Little Collins Street (next to present day 120 Collins St), Tirtschke was last seen about 3 pm on 30 December 1921.
+Just a few metres away from the Australian Wine Saloon in the Eastern Arcade, between Bourke and Little Collins Streets, where Alfred Place runs off Little Collins Street (next to present-day 120 Collins St), Tirtschke was last seen about 3 pm on 30 December 1921.
 Her naked body was found early the next morning in a lane running east off Gun Alley, not far from Alfred Place.
+It appeared she had been strangled with a cord.

 Investigation

 Following the discovery of the body, the owner of the Australian Wine Saloon, Colin Campbell Ross, was charged with her rape and murder.
 The case against him was based on the evidence of two witnesses, plus some strands of red hair, apparently from Tirtschke's head, which provided a vital connection between Ross and the murder.
-Ross protested his innocence but was hanged on 24 April 1922 at Melbourne Gaol.
+Ross protested his innocence but was hanged at the age of 29 on 24 April 1922 at Melbourne Gaol.

 Ross's lawyer Thomas Brennan was convinced of his client's innocence and tried in vain to have the case appealed all the way to the Privy Council.
 Brennan would later go on to become an Australian senator.